aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ishapecollection/insert_connector/_index.md

 ## insert_connector {#int-shapetype-float-float-float-float-bool}
-Creates a new Connector, tunes it from default template and inserts it to
-            the collection at the specified index.
+Creates a new Connector and inserts it to the collection at the specified index.

 ### Returns